kiba/Writings/for_science/chp21_new_cylons.md

 Finally, it printed the next signature for other one.
 Beings at the table looked upon the process, mesmerized by the process exhibited by the Cylon.

 "Cool!
 How did you do that?"
-Polendina finally said something out loud.
+Penny Polendina finally said something out loud.
 "Can you teach me to do this?"

 "It is not something that I learned, but something I programmed."

 [I]Do you want to be friend?
 I want to be friend!"[/I]

 "Ah, I guess that's reasonable," the director said.
 "Human prosthetic arms and legs can trace its heritage from factory robotic arms.
 However, it is not a normal features to have those installed.
-People who usually wears prosthetic are huntsmen, who had lost part of their bodies to the Grimm."
+People who usually wears prosthetic are huntsmen, who lost part of their bodies to the Grimm.
+They're more concerned with being able to use their limbs in combat than to do precision work."

 "I agreed that robotics and prosthetics shared much commonality," the machine said.
 "Though in Colonial civilization, people mostly regrow their limbs instead."

 [I]Friendship offer is accepted, though it is recommended to cement our friendship through leisure activities.[/I]

-"We can do that," the Sidonian neurologist said.
-"Though people never lose their arms...in forever."
+"We are already capable of that," a Sidonian neurologist said.
+"Though people never lose their arms...in forever.
+If someone did, it is likely that they will choose the prosthetic over regrowing an arm due to the slow speed of producing an organic arm."

 [I]I know!
 You could invite me to your house?
 I want to know how Cylons live![/I]